Understanding and Being lecture 3:1 - Aug 6, 1958

 Description:

-CD/mp3 139, first part of third Halifax lecture on Insight.
+Saint Mary’s University, Halifax, August 4 – 15, 1958.
+Access version, 139, from tape, TR 139 A, first part of third Halifax lecture on Insight.
 Corresponds to CWL 5: 59-72.
 Sponsored by Mary Kierans, in the name of Hugh Kierans.
 The point of the present day's lectures is to bring to explicit consciousness the dynamic aspect of the process of knowing.
 The first lecture begins with a discussion of the similarities and differences between scientific and mathematical understanding.
 The dynamic process as brought to explicit consciousness is a heuristic structure.
 The pursuit of knowledge is the pursuit of an unknown.
 We can make the cognitional elements explicit in their dynamic aspect, and so make them more precise.
 'Nature' in science is the name of the unknown towards which inquiry is heading.
 Similars are similarly understood.

 Database and descriptions © Copyright 2017 by Robert M. Doran